matteofigus/give-me/README.md

 ## How it works

 Give-me takes care of executing deferred functions in parallel/sequence, and allows you to use your functions exactly as they are keeping the well-known callback style.
 The only convention is that the callback arguments need to be the last in every function.
+The callback object is an array of callback results.
+When tuple argument provided (err, res) tries to return 2 arrays of results.
+In case the first array (supposed to be the errors) is an array of empty values it is nullified (so that callback is a function(x, y) => null, array).

 ## Installation